Troponin: Non-cardiac conditions

 The distinction between cardiac and non-cardiac conditions is somewhat artificial; the conditions listed below are not primary heart diseases, but they exert indirect effects on the heart muscle.
+Other conditions that directly or indirectly lead to heart muscle damage and death can also increase troponin levels, such as kidney failure.

-Troponins are increased in around 40% of patients with critical illnesses such as sepsis.
+Cardiac troponins are increased in around 40% of patients with critical illnesses such as sepsis.
 There is an increased risk of mortality and length of stay in the intensive-care unit in these patients.
 In severe gastrointestinal bleeding, there can also be a mismatch between oxygen demand and supply of the myocardium.